Scottsdale Foot Doctor

 Get To Know Your Scottsdale Foot Doctor

 If you ever injure your foot or roll an ankle pretty bad, chances are you’ll need to go see a Scottsdale foot doctor.
-In their field of study, they are referred to as a podiatrist, podiatric physician, and even an orthopedic surgeon.
+In their field of study, they are referred to as orthopedic surgeons, podiatrist, and podiatric physician.
 These “foot and ankle doctors” are experts in the study and also the medical treatment of foot, ankle, and your other lower extremities.
 Even though they are healthcare professionals with extensive education in the physiology and anatomy of the entire human body, their license does not allow them to provide other types of unrelated care other than mainly the foot and ankle.

 Orthopedics is the area of surgery focused on caring for patients with conditions involving the musculoskeletal system.
-Orthopedic surgeons have to use both surgical and nonsurgical means to treat spine diseases, sports injuries, degenerative diseases, infections, tumors, congenital disorders, and musculoskeletal trauma.
+Orthopedic surgeons are simply expert foot and ankle surgeons in Scottsdalehave to use both surgical and nonsurgical means to treat spine diseases, sports injuries, degenerative diseases, infections, tumors, congenital disorders, and musculoskeletal trauma.

 Orthopedic surgeons may be Medical Doctors (or MDs) or Doctors of Osteopathic Medicine (DOs) who have completed a five-year surgical residency focused on the treatment of musculoskeletal conditions.
 Orthopedists specialize in the diagnosis and treatment of almost all bone and joint disorders, such as spinal disorders.